fusionpbx/fusionpbx-docs/source/gateway_inbound_outbound/gateway.rst

 button on the right.
-Enter the route information below and Click **Save** once complete.
+Enter the route information below and Click **Save** once entry is complete.

 |
 |